5 Disturbing & Bizarre Facts About Dee Dee Blanchard

 In 2018, Gypsy Rose herself said, “The prison that I was living in before, with my mom, it's, like, I couldn't walk.
 I couldn't eat.
 I couldn't have friends.
 I couldn't go outside, you know, and play with friends or anything.
 Over here, I feel like I'm freer in prison, than with living with my mom.
 Because now, I'm allowed to … just live like a normal woman.”

-Kristy added that Gypsy Rose is taking GED classes, and added, “Despite everything, she still tells me that she's happier now than with her mom.
+Kristy added that Gypsy Rose was taking GED classes, and added, “Despite everything, she still tells me that she's happier now than with her mom.
 And that if she had a choice to either be in jail, or back with her mom, she would rather be in jail."

 Next Up